 Welcome to Trinidad!
 Upon arrival at Piarco International Airport, you are met at the airport.
 Drive to your lodgings for the next three nights at the delightful Hacienda Jacana.
 Tropical air greets you as well, and the adventure begins.

 Nestled into nature, Hacienda Jacana’s two-room casitas with kitchen and living room surround a small pond.
-Even from your porch the birding is terrific!
+Even from your porch the wildlife is terrific!
 This nature oasis has just four casitas and a few rooms in the main estate house, so our groups stay small (7 – 10).
 Meals are catered and feature local, delicious Caribbean and “Trini” cuisine.
 The Hacienda is in an ideal location to start our adventures and field trips and away from the bustle of Port of Spain.

 Note: If your flight arrives late, consider arriving a day early (additional cost), and enjoy an unscheduled morning.
-We recommend a local house with a view of the city for added time.
-Our guides meet all flights on the tour start date, and also pick up at the Pax Guest House.
+We recommend a local guest house with a view of the city for added time.
+Our guides meet all flights on the tour start date, and also picks up at the Pax Guest House.

 Accommodations at Hacienda Jacana (D)

-Sat., June 21 Nariva Swamp | Trinidad’s Atlantic Coast | Night Birds
+Sat., June 21 Nariva Swamp | Trinidad’s Atlantic Coast

-This morning, after breakfast and enjoying the sounds of nature waking up at the Hacienda Jacana, we head out for a full but rewarding day, first visiting a couple of spots in the tropical lowlands habitat and then heading on to agricultural fields and mangroves at Nariva Swamp.
-We visit some wetland areas and open savannah that makes it fun to explore while providing some interesting new species.
+This morning, after breakfast and enjoying the sounds of nature waking up at the Hacienda Jacana, we head out for a full but rewarding day, first visiting a couple of spots in the tropical lowlands habitat and then heading on to agricultural fields and mangroves at Nariva Swamp, the largest freshwater wetland in Trinidad and Tobago, which has been designated a Wetland of International Importance under the Ramsar Convention.
+As the day warms up, we drive east, then stop for a picnic lunch and seabird sightings on the beach at Manzanilla.
+Magnificent Frigatebird and Brown Pelican are the most likely species.

-Driving down “Coconut Alley” leads us through beachside habitats before we enter Nariva Swamp.
-Raptors often perch up on long lines of palms.
-Here, the Nariva River reaches the sea; freshwater environments of herbaceous swamp and mangrove swamp forest make for spectacular birding.
+In Nariva, raptors often perch up on long lines of palms.
+Here, the Nariva River reaches the sea; freshwater environments of herbaceous swamp and mangrove swamp forest make for spectacular birding and animal sightings.
 There are some fascinating mangrove habitats to scan from the road and we make several stops along the way.
 Pygmy Kingfisher and Silvered Antbird are secretive species we hope to find.
+Other species include West Indian Manatee, Spectacled Caiman, boa constrictors, Red Howler Monkeys, and White-faced Capuchins.

 Accommodations at Hacienda Jacana (B,L,D)